 While we expect that the percentage of our sales generated from independent distributors will decrease over time as we continue to focus our resources on achieving reimbursement within our direct markets in the United States and Europe, we believe that a meaningful percentage of our sales will continue to be generated by independent distributors in the future.
 None of our independent distributors has been required to sell our products exclusively.
 Our distributor agreements generally have one-year initial terms and automatic renewals for an additional year.
-If any of our key independent distributors were to cease to distribute our products, our sales could be adversely affected.
-In such a situation, we may need to seek alternative independent distributors or increase our reliance on our other independent distributors or our direct sales representatives, which may not prevent our sales from being adversely affected.
+If any of our key independent distributors were to cease to distributors or increase our reliance on our other independent distributors or our direct sales representatives, which may not prevent our sales from being adversely affected.
 Additionally, to the extent that we enter into additional arrangements with independent distributors to perform sales, marketing, or distribution services, the terms of the arrangements could cause our product margins to be lower than if we directly marketed and sold our products.